jadecobra/python_tdd_exercises/TRUTH_TABLE_02_LOGICAL_CONJUNCTION.md

             return True
     ```
     the terminal still shows an [AssertionError](./04_ASSERTION_ERROR.md)
-- let's add a condition for the second input value
+- let us add a condition for the second input value
     ```python
     def logical_conjunction(p, q):
         if p == True: